liferay-design/liferay.design/src/markdown/lexicon/core-components/navigation/vertical-nav.md

 order: 2
 ---

-<div class="page-description">An alternative patterns that displays navigation items in a vertical menu.</div>
+An alternative patterns that displays navigation items in a vertical menu.

 ![vertical navigation](/images/lexicon/NavigationVertical.jpg)